 Be a part of a one-of-its-kind Workshop on Workplace Happiness.
 Walk away with highly functional and doable strategies and tools to implement Happiness at your Workplace.
 Discover the Whys, Whats, and Hows of Workplace Happiness from Experts.
-The workshop is brought to you by Ethika Worklife, an organisation that specializes in bringing Happiness and Well-being to Workplaces.
+The workshop is brought to you by Ethika Worklife, an organization that specializes in bringing Happiness and Well-being to Workplaces.
 We are backed by Happiness Experts, who are creating Happy and thriving workplace cultures for many of our clients.

 the Science behind Workplace Happiness, the science to make your employees happy is entirely different from the science to manage their stress and anxiety.

-the proven Step-by-step Road-map for launching your Happiness Strategies customized to your demography and dynamics.
+The proven Step-by-step Road-map for launching your Happiness Strategies customized to your demography and dynamics.

 Organizations who have attended Happinezz@Work